epfl-ada/ada-2025-project-adastraperaspera/data_story.md

 These findings demonstrate that the model did not detect plaque-related pathology and instead exploited conserved tissue geometry such as cortical curvature and laminar structure.
 The high predictive accuracy was therefore driven by anatomical bias rather than biological signal.

+## RQ6: How does gene expression change with age in each cell type and mouse?

 Because of this, we shifted from pure spatial prediction toward gene expression based and age-aware analyses.
 This change was necessary for several reasons.
 First, plaque-induced transcriptional responses are cell-state specific.
 Microglia, astrocytes, and some oligodendrocyte populations exhibit strong gene expression changes near plaques that cannot be inferred from spatial position alone.
 Second, direct normalization of transcriptomic values across different mice is unreliable.
 Differences in tissue orientation, capture area, imaging depth, and detection efficiency create batch-like distortions that classical approaches such as global scaling or quantile matching cannot safely correct.
 These adjustments often distort biological gradients or suppress real disease variance.
 Third, commonly used multi-sample harmonization methods such as Harmony, mutual nearest neighbors, or scVI are not ideal for Xenium data.
 The gene panel is sparse, the number of cells is very large, and plaque-associated variance is not a batch effect that should be removed.
 For these reasons, cross-mouse alignment would obscure rather than clarify AD-dependent patterns.